samneisewander/NodeCryptos/README.txt

 I'm assuming the configuration will be slightly different based on which you choose.

 //Environment Variables//
+To serve this app, you must create a .env file and populate it with the folling environment variables.
+Note that you also much have the dotenv npm package installed.
+This should be a dependency already.

 MONGODB_URI // The URI from either a Mongo Atlas deployment or a local deployment.
 SECRET // Not quite sure what this does.
 Just generate a random string of characters and use that.